data2viz/play.data2viz.io/content/tutorials/03-colors.md

 ### Luminance & Contrast

-Some color spaces like LAB or LCH use a parameter to determine the "lightness" of a color, but the hue of impacts the lightness we perceived from it (the luminance).
+Some color spaces like LAB or LCH use a parameter to determine the "lightness" of a color, but the hue impacts the lightness we perceived from it (the luminance).

-For example, blue and yellow seems to have very different brightness even if these 2 colors are created using the same "lightness" parameter.
+For example, blue and yellow seems to have very different brightness even if these 2 colors are created using the same "lightness" parameter in HSL.

 The `luminance()` function returns the **perceived lightness** of a given color.

-The `contrast()` function returns the **contrast ratio** of 2 colors.
-If this ratio is over 4.5 the 2 colors are considered contrasted enough to allow readability.
-The `isContrastOk()` function allows you to check it.
+The **contrast** we perceive is tightly bound to the luminance of 2 given colors, you can use the `contrast()` function to compute the *perceived contrast ratio* of 2 colors.

+*Check the [WCAG](https://www.w3.org/TR/WCAG20/#contrast-ratiodef) for more info about contrast and readability.*

 ```height=50
 import io.data2viz.viz.*